Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Dirac Equation for Particle in Static Electric Field,

 A comment is in order.
-Single-particle solution for $R\to 0$ should be modified.
-Indeed, for $R$ as small as $R\sim r_{\rm L}\simeq r_{\Lambda}e^{-3\pi /(2e^2)}$, the multi-particle effects of the polarization of the vacuum should be included and the problem goes beyond the single-particle one, see below consideration in Sect. \ref{Polarization}. \\
+The single-particle solution for $R\to 0$ should be modified.
+Indeed, for $R$ as small as $R\sim r_{\rm L}\simeq r_{\Lambda}e^{-3\pi /(2e^2)}$, the multi-particle effects of the polarization of the vacuum should be included, and the problem goes beyond the single-particle one, see the below consideration in Section \ref{Polarization}. \\

-\subsection{Avoiding problem of falling to center in realistic treatment.
-Spherical nucleus of finite size}
+\subsection{Avoiding Problem of Falling to Center in Realistic Treatment.
+Spherical Nucleus of Finite Size}